Green Card for PhD Holders: The Complete EB-1 Guide for 2025

 PERM Labor Certification

-If the EB-1 and EB-2 NIW are unavailable as green cards based on your qualifications, applying for the EB-2 visa through a PERM Labor Certification is a solid option.
+If the EB-1 and EB-2 NIW are unavailable as green cards based on your qualifications, applying for the EB-2 visa through a PERM Labor Certification is an option.
 You may only want to consider this after you have worked with your attorney and exhausted your other options.

 The PERM is an involved and complicated process that requires many different steps and is easily impeded by errors without the help of an expert.
-Essentially, the PERM is a process the Department of Labor (DOL) uses to determine if U.S. workers are willing and able to take your position instead.
+Essentially, the PERM is a process the Department of Labor (DOL) uses to determine if U.S. workers are willing, able and qualified to take your position instead.

 The PERM process is also open to complications through random and targeted audits and supervised recruitment.
 The best way to avoid these obstacles is to have your immigration attorney handle the minute details of the process.
 For these reasons, the PERM is a viable but not optimal alternative to the EB-1 for Ph.D. holders.